Samyakjnz/VR_Project1_SamyakJain_IMT2022071/README.md

 | 3    | 0.5852   | 0.8686     | 0.7677    | 12s            | Deeper, Conv2DTranspose |
 | 4    | 0.3612   | 0.4360     | 0.2787    | 4s             | Dice loss, mixed precision |

-- **Best Segmentation**: Code 2 (Dice 0.8799, IoU 0.7856) excels, balancing architecture and training enhancements.
+- **Best Segmentation**: Approch 2 (Dice 0.8799, IoU 0.7856) excels, balancing architecture and training enhancements.
-- **Fastest**: Codes 1 and 4 (4s) leverage mixed precision.
+- **Fastest**: Approch 1 and 4  leverage mixed precision.
-- **Worst Performer**: Code 1 fails at segmentation; Code 4 underperforms despite Dice loss.
+- **Worst Performer**: Approch 1 fails at segmentation; Approch 4 underperforms despite Dice loss.

-#### Recommendations
-1. **Data Validation**: Inspect image-mask pairs (especially for Code 1’s failure).
-2. **Training Duration**: Extend epochs for Codes 1 and 4 (e.g., to 30).
-3. **Loss Function**: Combine Dice and cross-entropy (e.g., for Code 4) to balance accuracy and segmentation.
-4. **Efficiency**: Add mixed precision to Codes 2 and 3 for faster inference.
-5. **Visualization**: Plot predicted vs. true masks to diagnose issues.

 #### Conclusion
-Codes 2 and 3 achieve robust face segmentation, with Code 2 slightly ahead due to training optimizations.
-Code 1 serves as a cautionary baseline, while Code 4’s Dice loss experiment suggests further tuning is needed.
-Future work could blend Code 2’s enhancements with Code 4’s loss approach for optimal results.
+We observed approaches 2 and 3 do a good job at segmenting faces, but Approach 2 is a bit better because of improved training.
+Approach 1 shows what happens without these improvements, and Approach 4’s Dice loss experiment needs more fine-tuning.